Claude Code Hooks, Commands, Skills, and Subagents: The Complete Guide

 Work --> SE[SessionEnd]

-Hooks live in .claude/settings.json (project-wide) or ~/.claude/settings.json (personal):
+Hooks live in .claude/settings.json (project-wide) or ~/.claude/settings.json (your personal config):

 {